 As a novice gardener, you have a lot on your table in your first year of gardening.
 When it comes to preparing your soil, a review on Green Grass Plot says you have two options: you can buy pre-prepared soil or dig straight into the ground.
 The former is a more expensive approach, while the latter is a cheaper option.

 Before buying any plants, check your soil type.
 Is it heavy and clay, or sandy and light?
 Plants thrive differently in each soil variation.
 When you buy new plants, you must plant them straight away – you don’t want to leave them in their temporary pots for long.
 Just ensure you’re careful during transfer as they may break.

 Image source: https://pixabay.com/photos/shed-garden-tools-gardening-2806281/

 You’ll require some essential gardening tools unless you intend on digging with your hands.
-Fortunately, gardening only requires a handful of tools.
-You need tools for raking, digging, watering, and weeding.
-One critical tool you need to have is a pair of pruning scissors.
+Fortunately, gardening only requires a handful of tools and perhaps a good pair of gloves, such as unigloves.
+You also need tools for raking, digging, watering, and weeding.
+One important tool you need to have is a pair of pruning scissors.
 You’ll need these to cut back bushes and plants and cut off dead parts from your plants.

 Label the Plants

 Getting excited about planning a ton of plants?
 Good!
 When plants are still young – they all look alike.
 Even when they grow a bit taller, it’s always challenging to tell them apart.
 Before you start planting – create labels!
 If you plan to keep plants outside, ensure they’re weatherproof.
 Of course, you don’t want your tags shattering in the rain.

 When it comes to watering: less is more.
 If you overwater your plants, they become shallow and have weak root systems.
 Such roots are unable to reach down deep to find water of their own.
 This also creates more work for you: your plants will come to depend on regular watering.